Are you trying to learn more about a power of attorney in Georgia?

 We set up a lot of power of attorneys when someone needs to sell a house, but can’t make it to the closing table.

-For example, a parent may own property in Georgia but live out of state.
+For example, a parent may own real estate in Georgia but live out of state.

-When they go to sell that property, they can give someone a limited power of attorney in Georgia to go to the closing on their behalf.
+When they go to sell that property, they can give someone a limited power of attorney in Georgia.

 Another reason that people get a limited power of attorney is during their travels.

-Someone who owns a business in Georgia may need a limited power of attorney.
+Someone who has business interests in Georgia may need a limited power of attorney.

 Let’s say they plan on going out of the country on vacation for three weeks.